This post may contain affiliate links. Read my disclosure policy.

 About The Simple Kitchen cookbook

-If you are already a fan of The Slow Roasted Italian, then nothing will surprise you about Donna and Chad’s cookbook.
-And that’s a good thing.
-It’s page after page of the vibrant photos of their belly-filling and soul-satisfying comfort food that you’ve come to know and love.
+If you are already a fan of The Slow Roasted Italian, then you may already know about Donna and Chad’s cookbook.
+I had the opportunity to review the cookbook and share this recipe with you.
+And if you love these steak bites, you’ll love the cookbook.
+It’s page after page of the vibrant photos of their belly-filling and soul-satisfying comfort food.

 The Simple Kitchen will have dog-eared corners in no time.
 It’s a collection of slow cooker recipes, one-pot meals, super fast dinners and sides, fun party appetizers, and of course desserts.